ricardojoserf/MemorySnitcher/README.md

 - [NativeNtdllRemap](https://github.com/ricardojoserf/NativeNtdllRemap): Remap ntdll.dll using a suspended process.

-However, it bothered me to have all the necessary functions in the import table of the binary, because this could hint towards the true intentions of the compiled binary - you know, importing *NtOpenProcessToken* and *NtAdjustPrivilegesToken* might look suspicious :)
+However, it bothered me to have all the necessary functions in the Import Address Table (IAT) of the binary, because this could hint towards the true intentions of the compiled binary - you know, importing *NtOpenProcessToken* and *NtAdjustPrivilegesToken* might look suspicious :)

-To solve this, I decided to use dynamic API resolution by creating functions mimicking *GetModuleHandle* and *GetProcAddress*.
-As a short reminder, *GetModuleHandle* returns the address of a loaded DLL given the library name (*LoadLibrary* works too but I would only use it if the DLL is not already loaded in the process) and *GetProcAddress* returns the address of a function given the DLL address and the function name. <!--The ntdll.dll library is always the first DLL to get loaded in a process and it gets always loaded, so we can simplify this problem to GetModuleHandle + GetProcAddress when we work with NTAPIs.-->
+To solve this, I decided to use dynamic API resolution by creating functions mimicking *GetModuleHandle* and *GetProcAddress*. *GetModuleHandle* returns the address of a loaded DLL given the library name (*LoadLibrary* works too but I would only use it if the DLL is not already loaded in the process) and *GetProcAddress* returns the address of a function given the DLL address and the function name.

-By walking the PEB it is possible to get this functionality using custom implementations, and you can do it using only functions in ntdll.dll:
+By walking the PEB, it is possible to get this functionality with custom implementations and using only functions in ntdll.dll:

-- CustomGetModuleHandle requires *NtQueryInformationProcess* and *NtReadVirtualMemory*
+- Custom implementation of *GetModuleHandle* requires *NtQueryInformationProcess* and *NtReadVirtualMemory*

-- CustomGetProcAddress requires only *NtReadVirtualMemory*
+- Custom implementation of *CustomGetProcAddress* requires only *NtReadVirtualMemory*

-The problem here: you need some way to resolve at least ntdll.dll address and *NtReadVirtualMemory*.
+The problem: you need some way to resolve at least ntdll.dll and *NtReadVirtualMemory*.
 With those 2 addresses, you can use CustomGetProcAddress to get the function address of any function in ntdll.dll.
-Or, resolving *NtQueryInformationProcess*, you can use CustomGetProcAddress to get the base address of any DLL using CustomGetModuleHandle, in case you are not sticking to using only NTAPIs (understandable hahaha).
+Or, resolving *NtQueryInformationProcess*, you can use CustomGetProcAddress to get the base address of any DLL using CustomGetModuleHandle, in case you are not sticking to using only NTAPIs.

+The ntdll.dll library is always the first DLL to get loaded in a process and it gets always loaded, so we can use *GetModuleHandle* without the need for *LoadLibrary*.

-In C, first the function delegates are defined:
+In C, the function delegates are defined at the top of the program:

 ```
 typedef NTSTATUS(WINAPI* NtReadVirtualMemoryFn)(HANDLE, PVOID, PVOID, SIZE_T, PSIZE_T);